-Proper operation requires a 0.1-μF ceramic capacitor connected between the BOOT and PH pins.
-TI recommends using a ceramic capacitor with X5R or better-grade dielectric.
+Connect a 0.1-μF ceramic capacitor between the BOOT and PH pins for proper operation.
+TI recommends using a ceramic capacitor with X5R or better grade dielectric.
 The capacitor should have a 10-V or higher voltage rating.

-Undervoltage Lockout (UVLO) Set Point
+Undervoltage Lockout Set Point

-One can adjust the UVLO using an external voltage divider on the EN pin of the TPS54160-Q1.
+One can adjust the undervoltage lockout (UVLO) using an external voltage divider on the EN pin of the TPS57140-Q1.
 The UVLO has two thresholds, one for power up when the input voltage is rising and one for power down or brownouts when the input voltage is falling.
 For the example design, the supply should turn on and start switching once the input voltage increases above 7.25 V (enabled).
 After the regulator starts switching, it should continue to do so until the input voltage falls below 6.25 V (UVLO stop).

-The programmable UVLO and enable voltages are set using a resistor divider between Vin and ground to the EN pin.
+Set the programmable UVLO and enable voltages by using a resistor divider between Vin and ground to the EN pin.
 Use Equation 2 through Equation 3 to calculate the resistance values necessary.
-The example application requires 332 k $\Omega$ between Vin and EN and 61.9 k $\Omega$ between EN and ground to produce the 7.25-V and 6.25-V start and stop voltages.
+For the example application, 332 k Ω between Vin and EN and 61.9 k Ω between EN and ground are required to produce the 7.25-and 6.25-volt start and stop voltages.